County Cavan: Rail

-In the mid-1850s the Midland Great Western Railway built a line between the Inny Junction in Co.
-Westmeath (along their expanding network which was eventually to reach Sligo) and Cavan town.
+In the mid-1850s the Midland Great Western Railway built a line between the Inny Junction in County Westmeath (along their expanding network which was eventually to reach Sligo) and Cavan town.
 The first railway station to open in Cavan, was Cavan railway station in 1856.
 Many notable railway stations were built in the 19th century such as Kingscourt railway station and the Cavan and Leitrim Railway.
 The railways were an important part of the economic development of Cavan and carried passengers and freight to all over Ireland.
 The railways also helped the popularity of GAA in Cavan grow, spectators could travel easily between towns.

 After World War II, due to the shortage of coal in the country, uneconomic lines were terminated.
 In 1947 all passenger services were terminated though the transport of freight and livestock continued.
 The Great Northern Railway (G.N.R.) continued to serve the Cavan and Leitrim Railway.
 However, in 1959 all services along the remaining rail lines were terminated and the stations along their routes were closed.

 Belturbet railway station is open as a railway museum.